If you’re expecting to visit a yet another history museum, you are in for a surprise! Bruges Historium is all about new technologies!

 The Historium Virtual Reality: a virtual tour of Medieval Bruges

-Visitors are invited to step in a virtual reality booth where they can travel back in time and spend 8 minutes in Medieval Bruges.
+Visitors are invited to step in a virtual reality booth where they’ll travel back in time and spend 8 minutes in Medieval Bruges.

 As Captain Ulysses is quite the beer lover, he most definitely enjoyed the Duvelorium, a bar sponsored by beer brand Duvel and housed within the Historium.